 The online application for the Workshop requires three components-

 1. Basic personal/contact information

-4. Optional Component: Financial aid letter that clearly states the amount you’re requesting and provides a full justification for the request
+4. Optional Component: Financial aid letter that clearly states the amount you are requesting and provides a full justification for the request

 - Application vs. Registration: Completing an application will not register you to attend, nor does it guarantee acceptance to attend.
 Registration can only be completed once you have been accepted by the Conference Chair/Committee.
 If accepted you will be notified via email with an unpublished link to register for the conference.
 Registration and payment arrangements are expected at that time.

-- Financial Aid: We understand that your acceptance is sometimes conditional on the ammount of financial aid provided to you.
+- Financial Aid: We understand that your acceptance is sometimes conditional on the amount of financial aid provided to you.

-- Wait List: We anticipate the meeting to be full before the deadline.
-If the meeting is oversubscribed you will be placed on a waiting list.
-Applications will be considered at the discretion of the conference chairs.
+- Wait List: We anticipate the workshop to be full before the deadline.
+If the workshop is oversubscribed you will be placed on a waiting list.
+Applications will be considered at the discretion of the workshop chairs.
 One application per individual.